Find free North Carolina criminal records via official agencies and gain insight into a person’s past.

 Inmates who are in the general population with the exception of those in central prison can also make phone calls out of prison but cannot receive calls.
 If a family member has an emergency that they need to communicate to an offender, then they should contact the facility to explain to staff members and provide the relative contact information to verify the emergency.

-How To Determine If Yourself or Someone Else Has an Arrest Warrant
+How To Determine if Yourself or Someone Else Has an Arrest Warrant (See Who’s Wanted)

 The state of North Carolina defines a warrant for arrest as consisting of the crime of the person accused, a direction to arrest the accused person, and the authorization to hold the person to answer to the crimes in which they were accused—it is based upon a showing of probable cause which is either supported either by oath or affirmation.24